 10. Shop on Amazon

-Grab wedding items on Amazon such as wedding invitations, table number holders, tea lights (some venues charge for this), aisle runner and more!
+Grab wedding items on Amazon, such as wedding invitations, table number holders, tea lights (some venues charge for this), aisle runners and more!

 What are traditional ways to pay for a wedding?

-But I really suggest you find ways to instead get help paying for your wedding or raising the money to pay for your wedding.
+But I really suggest you find ways to get instead help to pay for your wedding or to raise the money to pay for your wedding.

 If you need more help finding money for a wedding, you can use these alternatives: